 In some cases, those injured may be employees rather than independent subcontractors.
 But when employees get hurt, their only financial claim may be worker’s compensation.
 In other situations, it would go against the insurance company or employer.

-In conclusion, the employee will not have the option to bring a lawsuit against the company since the worker's compensation insurance is a viable option.
+In conclusion, the employee will not have the option to bring a lawsuit against the company since its compensation insurance is a viable option.
 But if the product maker was responsible, you could sue all in the chain of commerce.